 - Provide greater detail in how the standards should be interpreted;

-- Ensure the robustness of the Scheme to support the Renewable Heat Incentive (RHI) and the Feed-in Tariff (FITS) schemes.
+- Ensure the robustness of the Scheme to support the Renewable Heat Incentive (RHI).

 In 2013, the Scheme published the Competency Criteria for the first time, the implementation for all companies was the 16th March 2014.
 However, we did produce a staggered implementation time line.